-The Lousios River sparkles in the gorge.
-Ancient temples and old monasteries sanctify the landscape.
-Historic villages with traditional architecture and tasteful stone guest houses.
-This is Mountainous Arcadia; a ‘mythical’ destination in the Peloponnese.
-Stemnitsa, Dimitsana, Karytaina, Ancient Gortyna, the monasteries of Prodromos and Philosophos all await.
-Add to them rafting, hiking, local products, delicious traditional fare and the open-air Water Power Museum, the title of Nicolas Poussin’s 17th-century painting, ‘Et in Arcadia ego’ springs readily to mind.
+As the Lousios River sparkles in the gorge, ancient temples and old monasteries sanctify the landscape here.
+Welcome to Mountainous Arcadia, a mythical destination in the Peloponnese, known for its historic villages with traditional architecture and tasteful stone guest houses.
+Stemnitsa, Dimitsana, Karytaina, Ancient Gortyna … and the monasteries of Prodromos and Philosophos all await.
+Add to them rafting, hiking, local products, delicious traditional fare, the open-air Water Power Museum and much more.

 What to do in Mountainous Arcadia

 Spread out along the wooded slopes with their stone, tile-roofed homes and churches with elegant bell towers are Stemnitsa, Dimitsana and Karytaina.
 Each village has its own long history, natural beauty and array of attractions.
-In Dimitsana you’ll visit the Library and the open-air Water-Power Museum.
+In Dimitsana, you’ll visit the library and the open-air Water-Power Museum.
 In Stemnitsa, you’ll admire the clock tower of St George’s Orthodox Church, the Bournazos mansion and churches of the 12th and 15th centuries.
-In Karytaina you’ll be impressed by the castle known as the Greek Toledo.
-Built in the 13th century, it was one of the most well-fortified castles in the Peloponnese.
+In Karytaina, you’ll be impressed by the castle known as the Greek Toledo.
+Built in the 13th century, it was one of the best-fortified castles in the Peloponnese.

-The monks will treat you to sweet loukoumia (Turkish delight) and, then, as you’ll walk out onto the wooden balconies of the Prodromos monastery, hanging from the cliffs of the Lousios Gorge since the 16th century, you’ll savour a view that is equally divine.
+If you are lucky, the monks of the Prodromos Monastery will treat you to sweet loukoumia (Turkish delight) and, then, as you walk out onto one of the wooden balconies of the monastery, built overlooking the Lousios Gorge in the 16th century, you’ll savour a view that is equally divine.

-The beauty of the Peloponnese lies at your feet.
-From there, a path leads down to the Lousios River and then ascends to the other side of the gorge, bringing you to the Philosophos monastery, built in 1691.
-You’ll visit the 10th-century Catholic church and then enter the New monastery (Nea Moni Philosophou) to admire the murals that have embellished it since 1693.
-This is one of the most impressive attractions in the area.
+The beauty of the Peloponnese lies at your feet and a path leads down to the Lousios River and then ascends to the other side of the gorge, bringing you to the Philosophos Monastery, built in 1691.
+There’s a 10th-century Catholic church to visit as well as well as the so-called New monastery (Nea Moni Philosophou), where you can admire the murals that have embellished it since 1693.
+It is one of the most impressive attractions in the area.